KL-DL-ML/federated-learning-autoencoder-anomaly-detection/README.md

-# FLAE: A Federated Learning AutoEncoder for Anomaly Detection in Distributed Power Systems
+# Enhancing Anomaly Detection in Distributed Power Systems using Autoencoder-based Federated Learning

 This is the offical implementation of the paper: \
 **Enhancing Anomaly Detection in Distributed Power Systems using Autoencoder-based Federated Learning (In Reviewing)** \